 When it came time to send their oldest son to pre-K, the couple looked at many schools before opting for Saint Philip Preparatory School in Clifton.
 The deciding factor?
 “Top on our list was the high standard set by the school and the sense of community that made us feel as if our children were being cared for and nurtured while being educated in the Catholic tradition,” says Kehoe.

-In New Jersey, 222,937 students attend private schools and about 650 of those schools are religiously affiliated, according to the 2016-2017 Private School Review, a comprehensive directory of private schools throughout the country.
+In New Jersey, 223,906 students attend private schools and about 650 of those schools are religiously affiliated (45 percent), according to the 2018-2019 Private School Review, a comprehensive directory of private schools throughout the country.
 While religious continuity plays a major role in why parents send their children to faith-based schools, there are other important factors that come into play, says Joseph McTighe, executive director at the Council for American Private Education (CAPE).

 “Parents don’t choose schools in general, they choose them in particular,” McTighe says, adding that parents opt for faith-based schools for their academic rigor, well-rounded curriculum that includes religious instruction and smaller school community where students are likely to get more individual attention.
 Other reasons for choosing a faith-based school may have more to do with peer bonding, says William Jeynes, senior fellow at the Witherspoon Institute in Princeton and a professor at California State University in Long Beach.
 “There’s a much higher level of racial harmony since the faith in parochial school is a common bond.”
 Many religious schools also require students to wear a uniform, which takes away the pressure to wear the latest (and often expensive) clothes.